Honorlock - Using Honorlock as a Lockdown Browser [UW-Madison]

 Honorlock has a variety of options available to customize the test-taking experience as outlined in this Honorlock Knowledgebase document.
 Instructors can enable several combinations of these options, including only implementing Honorlock’s lockdown browser feature called Browser Guard.
 Follow the steps outlined below to implement Honorlock as a lockdown browser in your course.

 Setting up Honorlock as a Lockdown Browser

-- Enable Honorlock in your course as outlined in Honorlock - Enabling Honorlock in Canvas (Instructor).
+- Enable Honorlock in your course as outlined in Honorlock - Enabling Honorlock in Canvas (Instructor) [UW-Madison].

-- Build your Canvas quiz or set it up in your third-party assessment tool.
+- Build your assessment as a Canvas quiz or in your third-party assessment tool.

 - Enable your exam in Honorlock.